jmcdona1d/cube_solver/README.md

 This will create a cube that the program WILL be able to solve (it does not just statically return a result).

+The following [Spring Boot Application](https://github.com/albanoj2/order-rest-backend) was used as boilerplate for the server side of this project.

 ## Java Program

 Follow these steps to just run the program in *Java* by navigating to the directory `/Java`